Is Your Nonprofit Ready to Accept Crypto Donations? Here Are Some Top Considerations for Choosing a Donation Platform.

 - Encryption to protect sensitive data

-This concern for safety is also why all of The Giving Block’s nonprofit clients can host a unique donation page on The Giving Block’s website with their donation widget.
+This concern for safety is also why all of The Giving Block’s nonprofit clients can host a unique donation page on The Giving Block’s website with their Donation Form.
 As a result, a crypto donor can be certain that donations made on our website will be sent to and received by the intended nonprofit.

 How Familiar Are You With the Crypto Community?